plutochan11/IP-NLP/README.md

 # IP-NLP
-NLP Independent Project for Postgraduate Studies
+NLP Independent Project for course CSIT6910A